When making these slipcovers, you’ll be working on them inside out with seams facing you.

 Take a cushion off the sofa and measure the length, height and depth.
 Make sure you add a generous seam allowance to those measurements.
-The drop cloth fabric, add about 3cm or more for each seam as it has a loose weave that will give over time.
+If using drop cloth fabric, add about 3cm or more for each seam as it has a loose weave that will give over time.

 Draw this out onto your fabric and before cutting, lay the cushion on top to double check you’ve measured it all correctly.
 The cushion should easily sit inside the shape you’ve drawn.
 Cut 2 of these (for front & back of the cushion).